 - Sharing HIV prevention messages at the Department of Home Affairs premises in different languages.

-Our work is supported by the United Nations High Commissioner for Refugees (UNHCR), Foundation for Human Rights, and the United Nations Population Fund (UNFPA).
+Our work is supported by the United Nations High Commissioner for Refugees (UNHCR), Foundation for Human Rights, United States Government, Bureau of Population Refugees and Migration and the United Nations Population Fund (UNFPA).